garywill/bblsandbox/README.md

     - [x] UID=0 in layer1, back to uid=1000 in last layer; drop caps; no_new_privs
 - [x] AppImage mount support
 - GUI:
-    - [x] Optionally expose the host X11 connection
+    - [x] Optionally expose the host X11 connection to sandbox
     - [x] Optionally use Xephyr for an isolated X11 display
     - [ ] Xpra-based seamless X11 proxy
-    - [ ] Wayland exposure
+    - [ ] Optionally Wayland exposure to sandbox
     - [ ] Full isolated desktop inside Xephyr/Xvfb/x11vnc
 - [ ] Optional access to real hardware or just GPU
 - DBus:
-    - [x] Optionally expose the real DBus session socket
+    - [x] Optionally expose the real DBus session socket to sandbox
     - [ ] DBus filtering
 - [ ] Per-layer shells exposed to the host
 - [ ] Seccomp